Things to Do at Egyptian Museum

 Things to Do Nearby

-UNESCO World Heritage site featuring medieval Islamic architecture, historic mosques, madrasas, and monuments including the Citadel of Saladin
+UNESCO World Heritage site featuring medieval Islamic architecture, including historic mosques, madrasas, and monuments that showcase Cairo's rich Islamic heritage